-One sure way to avoid a repetitive strain injury (RSI) is to avoid activities that cause RSI.
-A work restriction enforces this idea by limiting the amount of computer work you do each day or per unit-time.
-With RSIGuard work restrictions, RSIGuard alerts you when you have reached your prescribed work limit.
-Although the limit is not strictly enforced, it makes keeping track of how much you are working very easy -- and your compliance is recorded as part of your DataLogger data.
+With RSIGuard's Work Restrictions feature, RSIGuard alerts you when you have reached your prescribed work limit.
+Although the limit is not strictly enforced, it makes keeping track of how much you are working very easy — and your compliance is recorded as part of your DataLogger data.

-If you have an RSI, your doctor may have suggested or required a work restriction in order for you to continue working.
+If you have a computer-related injury, your doctor may have suggested or required a work restriction in order for you to continue working.
 The most typical common work restrictions are:

 Setting up a limit on hours of activity per day

-To setup a limit on how many hours of activity you can do per day on the computer, bring up the settings page (under the Setup menu, select Settings) and select the BreakTimer tab.
+To set a limit, bring up the settings page (under the Setup menu, select Settings) and select the BreakTimer tab.
 Click on "Define a Work Restriction".
 You will see the following screen.

 As shown above, RSIGuard will let you work for 4 hours before notifying you that you've reached your limit.
 Note that "hours worked" only includes time at the computer.
 So, if you work for 1 hour, then go to a 2 hour meeting, you still have 3 hours of work before reaching your limit of 4 hours.